adekay/paystack-test/README.md

 This application is built with angularjs using babel transpiled ES6 syntax.

 ### note
-The API secret key used in the application is stored in the .env file in the root of the application as API_KEY and its value is currently a none funtional string for security reasons.
+The API secret key used in the application is stored in the .env file in the root of the application as API_KEY and its value is currently a none functional string for security reasons.
-Replace string with the test secret key string;
+Replace string with the test secret key string.

 ### warning
 Do not commit API secret key to repo, gitignore .evn file if need be.